sbslee/fuc/docs/cli.rst

                  format chrom:start-end and be a half-open interval with (start, end].
 This means, for example, chr1:100-103 will extract positions 101, 102, and 103.
-Alternatively, you can provide a BED file (zipped or unzipped) to specify regions.
+Alternatively, you can provide a BED file (compressed or uncompressed) to specify regions.
+Note that the 'chr' prefix in contig names (e.g.
+                 'chr1' vs. '1') will be automatically added or removed as necessary to match the input VCF's contig names.

    Optional arguments:
      -h, --help  Show this help message and exit.

-   [Example] Specify regions manually:
+   [Example] Specify regions manually.
    $ fuc vcf-slice in.vcf.gz 1:100-300 2:400-700 > out.vcf

-   [Example] Speicfy regions with a BED file:
+   [Example] Speicfy regions with a BED file.
    $ fuc vcf-slice in.vcf.gz regions.bed > out.vcf

 vcf-vcf2bed